krisrowe/apigee-pubsub-read/README.md

 * **Permission Errors**: Most issues are related to insufficient IAM permissions for the `gcloud` user/SA running the script.
 Review the "IAM Permissions" section.
 * **`jq` not found**: Ensure `jq` is installed and in your system's PATH.
 * **Hostname/Basepath Retrieval Issues**:
-    * The script relies on the Apigee environment being attached to an Environment Group with a configured hostname.
-If the hostname cannot be found, a placeholder will be used in the output.
+    * The script attempts to retrieve a hostname by fetching all environment groups via the Apigee API and using the first hostname of the first listed group.
+If this hostname is not the correct one for your target environment (`$APIGEE_ENV`), or if the API call fails (e.g., due to permissions or network issues), or if no hostnames are configured, a placeholder will be used.
+You might need to manually identify the correct hostname.
-    * Basepath retrieval uses `grep` on `apigee/apiproxy/proxies/default.xml`.
-If your basepath is defined elsewhere or the file doesn't exist, it will output a placeholder.
+    * Basepath retrieval uses `grep` on the `proxies/default.xml` file within your proxy bundle structure.
+If your basepath is defined elsewhere or the file doesn't exist as expected, it will output a placeholder.
-* **Proxy Import/Deploy Fails**: Check the `gcloud` output for specific error messages from Apigee.
-This could be due to issues in the proxy bundle itself.
+* **Proxy Import/Deploy Fails**:
+    * Check the script's output for error messages from `curl` or the JSON response from the Apigee API.
+This could be due to:
+        * Issues with the access token (expired, insufficient scopes).
+        * Problems with the proxy bundle itself (validation errors not caught by `validate=false`).
+        * The service account specified for deployment lacking permissions or not existing.
+        * Network connectivity to `apigee.googleapis.com`.
+    * The script prints the HTTP status code and the full API response body for the import step, which should help diagnose issues.